-The usual focus of a home owner’s attention when trying to make any improvements is its interior, but it is so vital that the exterior of your property is well maintained too.
+The usual focus of a home owner’s attention when trying to make any improvements is its interior.
+However, it’s also vital that every homeowner keeps a well-maintained exterior, too!

-Protecting your home from harsh weather conditions and lots of other important external factors are often overlooked due to the main focus of improvement being inside, which can eventually lead to unpredictable and unsightly side effects.
+Some homeowners overlook protecting the home from harsh weather conditions and lots of other important external factors due to the main focus of improvement being inside.
+That mistake can eventually lead to unpredictable and unsightly side effects.

 Keep It Water Tight

 Ensuring that no moisture enters your home is vital.
-Water damage can cause structural problems, damp or rot that will affect your health, damage to fixtures and electric, and countless other dangerous complications – the solutions almost always coming with high price tags.
+Water damage can cause structural problems, damp or rot that will affect your health, damage to fixtures and electric, and countless other dangerous complications.
+Sadly, the solutions almost always come with high price tags.

 Getting it right in the beginning by using preventive measures should in theory cost you a lot less, especially if you do it yourself.
-Start by assessing the brickwork across your property – cracks or tiny holes in walls are the some of the most common entrances for water.
+Start by assessing the brickwork across your property.
+Cracks or tiny holes in walls are some of the most common entrances for water.

 By using a specialist sealant paint on the bricks, you can add another barrier between the rain and your living room, whilst still allowing the walls to breathe.
 If your property has a basement, keep your eye out and check moisture levels regularly, as any rooms underground are prone to damp and leaks.